exercism/bash/concepts/commands-and-arguments/introduction.md

 Bash understands several different types of commands: aliases, functions, builtins, keywords, and executables.
 These are all _commands_, and they all act in a very similar manner.

-Aliases are only enabled by default in interactive shells, not shell scripts.
+By default aliases are only enabled in interactive shells, not shell scripts.
 We won't cover them here.

 ### Functions